Child Care Assistance Program (CCAP)

 Start Here

-Passing the CCAP eligibility screening does not guarantee that a family is eligible to receive a CCAP subsidy.
+Submitting a CCAP application does not guarantee that a family is eligible to receive a CCAP subsidy.

 If ineligible, you will also be notified by the CCAP Intake Team.
 Depending on the reasons for ineligibility, families can find additional child care resources through the additional resources listed at the bottom of this page.